hskuwari/minifoosball/README.md

+# Remote-controlled Foosball
+This is a project made for 15-348 Embedded Systems.
+We used a mini foosball; with only 2 rods per each player.
+Each rod is controlled by a rotational servo-motor (can only move rotationally, not linearly).
+Scores are added manually by pressing a button, and the scores show by the number of LED that are turned on.
+The player can control each rod by moving the joystick horizontally and they can also choose which rod to move by choosing button A (for the  offense) and button B (for the defense).

+### Hardware used
+For the microcontroller, we used Tiva™ TM4C123GH6PM Microcontroller.
+We used 4 microcontrollers in total: 2 per each player (1 that is connected with the servomotors and 1 that connected with the joystick).
+For the joystick, we used Educational BoosterPack MKII.
+We also used 2 IR recievers and 2 IR LED transmitters for IR communication between 2 microcontrollers.
+We used 24 LEDs in totol, 12 per each side.
+Each side uses 10 LEDs to display results, and 2 LEDs to know which rod is being controlled at the moment.

+### Implementation
 The joystick is run by joy_x_y.ino (using energia).
-For each joystick, I change thee definition of PLAYER to either 0 or 1.
+For each joystick, I change the definition of PLAYER to either 0 or 1.

 board_side.c also has PLAYER and it is set accordingly.
 (PLAYER with yellow uniform is 1 and the other one is 0).